Z-Js-Framework/z-js/README.md

 render(root, routes);
 ```

-Then have some index html file which can act as the entry point of your application in the browser, it can look like this, no magic just a simple html file with a script tag pointing to your index.js file with type module attribute to tell broswer that it's module that can import other js files, otherwise in there you can do normal stuff like add a style tag if you like, just make sure the there's an element wit root id so that's where z will render the app as seen in first step above.
+Then, have an index HTML file that can act as the entry point for your application in the browser.
+It can look like this: no magic, just a simple HTML file with a script tag pointing to your index.js file with a type module attribute to tell the browser that it's a module that can import other JS files; otherwise, in there, you can do normal stuff like add a style tag if you like, just make sure the there's an element with root id so that's where z will render the app as seen in the first step above.

 ```html
 <!DOCTYPE html>